Salman-48/DS-Project/README.md

 File Handling:
 In file handling task we have used two linked lists in writing as well as in reading in the first linked list we have stored names and in the other linked list we have stored numbers corresponding to their names, a colon is used to separate the names from numbers while writing and while reading from the file that colon is ignored.
 File writer method is used to save data from the two linked lists into the file and for retrieving the data Scanner is used.

-INSTALLATION GUIDE
+INSTALLATION GUIDE:
 In order to install this application, all you need to do is click on the "Phonebook.exe" and the application will be executed .

-REQUIREMENTS FOR INSTALLATION
+REQUIREMENTS FOR INSTALLATION:
 JRE (Java Runtime Environment)
 SUPPORTED OPERATING SYSTEM
 WINDOWS & LINUX

 MAKING OF .EXE FILE:
 (For intellij users)
 1- Go to File -> click Project structure 2- Find artifact on the left side of the Project structure.
 3- click the plus(+) sign -> jar -> from modules with dependencies 4- Inside the main class section, upload your main class here -> click ok.
 5- click apply -> turn on the (include in project build) bullet -> again click apply -> click ok.
 6- from the menu bar -> build -> build artifact -> build.
 (EXE file is successfully build inside artifact folder which is inside out folder of your project) 7- if you made any changes in your project, you can add those changes in your exe file by; clicking again on build -> build artifact -> rebuild.

-HOW TO FIND SOURCE CODE
+HOW TO FIND SOURCE CODE:
 Select folder: Phone Book --> src --> code--> Main.java

-VIDEO LINK
+VIDEO LINK:
 https://youtu.be/bEMR_G8JDt8